Make sure you have a current size chart on file with us before ordering.

 As with our other kits you will receive all the fabric pieces cut out, a skein of thread with some beeswax, all the necessary buttons, and a seven page instruction booklet with full color pictures!

-For body material you have your choice of any of the fabrics on our CS fabric page, and you also have a choice between federal eagle or block “I” buttons!
+For body material you have your choice of any of the fabrics on our CS fabric page (though based on research you will want to restrict your choices to logwood or any of our grays and tans), and you also have a choice between federal eagle or block "I" buttons!